FrankBijnen/ExifToolGui/Docs/ExifToolGUI_V635.md

 <li>Column sorting (Activated by clicking on the column header)<br>
 <ul>
 <li>
 In thumbnail mode the sort order is always Folders first, followed by files.
-The relative name is used for sorting.
+The relative name is used for sorting.<br>
 This can not be changed.<br>
 Relative name = The name relative to the currently selected path.<br>
 </li><br>
 <li>
-In detail mode you can use column sorting.
-But beware of the performance considerations.<br>
+In detail mode you can use column sorting.<br>
+But beware of the performance considerations combined with subfolders containing many files.<br>
 <ul>
 <li>Standard file list.
 This works relatively fast on all columns.<br><br></li>